Linkedin Tips & Strategies

 After You Hit "Post": The First Hour is Everything

 Your work isn't done once the announcement is live.
-The first 60 minutes after you post are a critical signal to the LinkedIn algorithm.
-Your goal is to generate as much meaningful engagement as possible, as quickly as possible.
+The first 60 minutes after you post are crucial for the LinkedIn algorithm.
+Generate as much meaningful engagement as possible quickly.

 Engage With Every Comment

-As comments roll in, respond to them right away.
-And don't just "like" them - write a real reply.
-Ask a follow-up question.
-This creates a longer comment thread, which tells the algorithm that your post is sparking an interesting conversation, encouraging it to show the post to more people.
+As comments come in, respond right away.
+Write a real reply, ask follow-up questions.
+This creates longer comment threads, signaling the algorithm to show the post to more people.

 The "Link in Comments" Strategy

-For years, marketers have debated whether putting external links directly in a post hurts its reach.
-While the algorithm is always changing, a safe and proven strategy is to post your announcement without a link first and then add the link as the very first comment.
-Then, in your post, you can write something like, "Link to the full case study is in the comments below!"
-This is believed to prioritize engagement on the post itself before sending people off-platform.
+There’s debate about whether external links in posts hurt reach.
+A proven strategy is to exclude the link initially and add it as the first comment.
+Mention in the post, "Link to the full case study is in the comments below!"
+This prioritizes engagement before directing off-platform.

 Share with Your Inner Circle

-Don’t be shy about giving your announcement an initial boost.
-Send a link to your post to a few trusted colleagues or friends via DM and ask if they'd be willing to share a comment.
-Kickstarting the conversation with this "warm" engagement is a great way to build momentum.
+Don’t hesitate to give your announcement an initial boost.
+Share a link with a few trusted colleagues or friends and ask them to comment.
+This warm engagement builds momentum.

 Final Thoughts

 A great LinkedIn announcement combines thoughtful strategy with authentic storytelling.
-By defining your goal, structuring your message for readability, using smart engagement tactics, and continuing the conversation after you post, you can turn a simple update into a catalyst for your next big opportunity.
+By defining your goal, structuring your message for readability, using smart engagement tactics, and continuing the conversation after posting, you can turn a simple update into a catalyst for new opportunities.

 Making a significant announcement involves careful planning and precise timing, which can be draining when you're managing everything manually.
 To simplify this, we built our Postbase visual calendar, which allows us to map out every piece of our launch content weeks in advance.
 When it's time for the big day, we have confidence knowing everything is scheduled reliably, helping our team manage the incoming comments across platforms in one organized inbox and track the announcement's impact with clear analytics.